kororaproject/kp-documentation/Development-Notes.md

 Sidebar - added, however not really required unless it is intended that the wiki be used as the documentation site.
 Needs manual addition of new pages.

 ## Suggestions
-It was suggested that we create a separate repo for documentation, - "if you really want to be able to use PRs for documentation you can use a normal github repo to do the PRs on and the repo owners (those with push permissions) can manually sync to the wiki repo when new documentation is added/accepted"
+~~It was suggested that we create a separate repo for documentation, - "if you really want to be able to use PRs for documentation you can use a normal github repo to do the PRs on and the repo owners (those with push permissions) can manually sync to the wiki repo when new documentation is added/accepted"
 If this is done it may be better to move this wiki to that repo.
-This would also solve the image storage issue as covered in https://github.com/kororaproject/website/issues/56
+This would also solve the image storage issue as covered in https://github.com/kororaproject/website/issues/56~~ Done
+It may be necessary to create a Contribution Guidelines doc to simplify acceptance of contributions.
+One possible issue is image names which could be duplicated.
+Suggest names reflect the document they attach to.

 ## Sync to Site
 2 documents have been added that cover the most common needs to sync to the website.